 - Child Friendly Spaces where children can spend their free time

-2) Decide how many / which protection services a target group member should know (as a minimum) to be considered as “aware of the available protection services”.
+2) Decide how many / which relevant protection services a target group member should know about (as a minimum) to be considered as “aware of the available protection services”.
 For example, at least 3 out of 5 key services.
 Be realistic – it is not likely that people would know about all the offered services, so avoid using an unrealistically high target.

 A1: yes / no